dojo/framework/docs/en/resource/introduction.md

 Dojo resource is comprised of a resource which you create to get and read data and a data middleware which you use within your widgets to access the resource.

-## The resource
+## Creating a resource

-A basic resource requires only a DataTemplate to be created which specifies a `read` function.
+A basic resource requires only a `DataTemplate` to be created which specifies a `read` function.

 > main.ts